John M. Osborn: Wreck history

-The wreck of the John M. Osborn was discovered in 1984, 100 years after she sank; the discoverers were the Great Lakes Shipwreck Historical Society [GLSHS] and the Oddessey Foundation of Lansing, Michigan.
+The wreck of the John M. Osborn was discovered in 1984, 100 years after she sank; the discoverers were the Great Lakes Shipwreck Historical Society [GLSHS] and the Odyssey Foundation of Lansing, Michigan.
 In 1985, shipwreck historian Frederick Stonehouse wrote, "Reportedly the Osborn is nearly intact and a time capsule of an earlier era of Great Lakes maritime history."
 However, Great Lakes diver Steve Harrington reported by 1990, "The remains of the J.M.
 Osborn were discovered in the mid-1980s and were quickly stripped for the benefit of a local museum.
 State officials turned a blind eye to the salvage operation."

 Michigan's Antiquities Act of 1980 prohibited the removal of artifacts from shipwrecks on the Great Lakes bottomlands.
 The Michigan Department of Natural Resources and Environment 1992 raid on the GLSHS offices and Great Lakes Shipwreck Museum included seizure of artifacts that were illegally removed from the John M. Osborn.